tjmehta/101/README.md

 ## find

-Just like ES6's array.find
+Just like ES6's `array.find`.

 Finds the first value in the list that passes the given function (predicate) and returns it.
 If list is not provided find will return a partial-function which accepts a list as the first argument.

 ```js